Colorado doubles up to down Iona 99-54 - WHIZ News

 Behind a 45-12 run sandwiched around the halftime break, the Buffaloes (11-2) stepped on the gas and blew away the Gales (2-5).
 The second half started strong for Colorado, nabbing 11 of the first 12 rebounds of the period and starting on a 15-of-20 shooting tear from the field.

 Battey was dominant in that stretch, scoring all of his dozen during the run.
-But the Buffs were also buoyed by blistering shooting from outside, nailing a season-high 17 triples coming from eight different players.
-D’Shawn Schwartz knocked four threes down and had a game-high 14 points.
+But the Buffs were also buoyed by blistering shooting from outside at a 61% clip.
+D’Shawn Schwartz knocked down four 3s and had a game-high 14 points in the wire-to-wire win.

+“I think our offense was scoring really well,” Wright said.
+“We shared the ball, it was clicking that high level

-Seven Buffaloes ended in double figures for the first time since 2013.
+Seven Buffaloes ended in double figures for the first time since 2013 and the team recorded a Boyle-era best 26 assists.

 The Gales had a brief run in the second half and were led by EJ Crawford’s 14 points, nine of which came in the second half.
 Iona’s leading-scorer Tajuan Agee was held to just nine points.